aka The Perfect Hairstyle for Lazy Girls

 Does it seem like you’re the ONLY one who can’t quite master this whole messy bun thing no matter how hard you try?

 Or maybe you’ve sorta figured it – but you still don’t look exactly amazing.
 Instead at times it seems you look more like some homeless person standing at an expressway exit holding a cardboard sign.

 Or perhaps you’ve got it down – mostly.
 It just takes like 43 tries to get just the right amount of messiness and who has time for that?
 Especially if you’re running late in the morning.
 I mean isn’t this supposed to be quick and simple?

 Well, if any of that sound familiar let’s see if we can’t play the role of messy bun savior here.
 Sharing what you need to know to get you looking all messy and cute – in nothing flat.

-Oh and don’t miss the hacks found waaaay towards the bottom.
-They might come in handy at some point too.
+Oh and PLEASE don’t miss the seven extremely helpful hacks found waaaay towards the bottom.
+You never know when they might come in handy.

 - dry shampoo

 - #1 Big, Loopy and Messy?